mer-hybris/hadk.sailfishos.org/prerequisites.rst

    of devices already ported using HADK

  * See https://wiki.merproject.org/wiki/Adaptations/libhybris/porters for a list
-   of ports in early stages, and their authors to contact on IRC
+   of ports in early stages, and their authors to contact on the IRC

  * AOSP or CAF Android base support is also possible, but we chose CM/LineageOS for a wider range of devices.
 It will be up to the porter to patch an AOSP/CAF